-Thanks for choosing Southwestern and welcome aboard!
-Now that you’re a Pirate, here is some information that may come in handy, with a few to-do items to consider as you move forward.
+We are very excited to welcome you aboard at Southwestern!
+Now that you’re officially a Pirate, here is some information that may come in handy, with a few to-do items to consider as you move forward.
 Check back often; new information will be added when it becomes available.

 LocationWilhelmina Cullen Admission Center

 The content below is for first-year students.

 Transfer students, see Deposited Transfer: Next Steps web page .

-Explore our exciting list of enrollment-related events and deadlines.
+Explore our list of enrollment-related events and deadlines.
 We hope this helps you as you start your journey to Georgetown and Southwestern.
 We’ve identified a few highlights below to get you started!